lxa520/GD-77/README.md

 "GD-77_recreate_uploadable_firmware" contains the toolchain to recreate an uploadable firmware file.
 It takes a decrypted (and maybe patched) firmware file, encrypts it again and copyies the original header in front.
 The result is an uploadable firmware file.

+"GD-77_flash_readout" contains patched firmware and tools to get a flush flash readout.

 "Experimental" contains stuff like one time use software and/or preliminary tools to perform some very hacky tasks.